Kartavya728/KrackHacK-akatsuki/README.md

-# 🚦 YOLO-Based Traffic Detection System
+# 🚦 YOLO-Based Traffic Detection System(Vision Drive)

 ## 📌 Concise Summary of the Code
 This repository contains a **YOLO-based deep learning model** integrated with **Streamlit** for an interactive UI.
 It detects **vehicles, pedestrians, traffic lights, lanes, and more** in images and videos.